-The module is divided into four blocks:
+The module is divided into three blocks:

-Block 1: Individuals
+Block 1: People

-Block 2: Families and relationships
+Block 2: Work

-Block 3: Organisations and communities
+Block 3: Societies

-The module includes a DVD and website which include further study materials and resources as well as online quizzes and interactive exercises to help test your understanding.
+The module includes multimedia material and a website with further study materials and resources as well as online quizzes and interactive exercises to help test your understanding.

 As you study this module you will build your confidence and develop your study skills, including:

-reading and interpreting information
+- reading and interpreting information

-time management and organisational skills
+- time management and organisational skills

 You will also have the opportunity to gain skills such as working with audio and visual material, using online forums and searching the internet for information.
 This experience will provide you with a gentle introduction to using a computer to support your study, and will equip you with the basic computing skills you will need for the next step in your studies.